Cataract Surgery - an Evolving Technology

 Cataracts are a natural consequence of aging.
 Just like joints, skin, muscle and other body parts, the human lens can deteriorate due to age.
 Although not the only cause of cataract, age is the leading cause.
 Other causes can be diabetes, toxic reaction to certain medications and injury.

-The lens of the eye is often compared to an M&M Peanut candy.
+The shape of the human lens is often compared to an M&M Peanut candy.
 It is made up of three parts, analogous to the peanut, surrounding chocolate and candy coat.
 The corresponding lens parts are the nucleus, cortex and capsule.

 Each of these structures can deteriorate and form a cataract and often they all occur simultaneously.